 Due in part to its offshore oil and gas deposits, Norway has the fourth-highest per capita income in the world and one of the highest standards of living.
 It’s a member of many international organizations, including the UN, NATO, the Council of Europe and the Nordic Council, the WTO and the OECD.
 It’s also part of the Schengen Area, and maintains close ties with the US and the European Union (EU), despite rejecting full EU membership.

-It's also renowned for contributions to art and culture – it is, after all, the homeland of hugely influential figures such as playwright Henrik Ibsen and painter Edvard Munch (creator of The Scream, one of the most recognizable paintings in the world).
+Norway is also renowned for contributions to art and culture – it is, after all, the homeland of hugely influential figures such as playwright Henrik Ibsen and painter Edvard Munch (creator of The Scream, one of the most recognizable paintings in the world).
 While Norway retains much of its old architecture (of particular note are its stave churches from the Middle Ages), it is also distinctive in its innovations in contemporary design and architecture, and as a world leader in research and development.

-If all that appeals but you’re worried about losing a digit in the frigid cold, well worry no more!
+If all that appeals but you’re worried about losing a digit in the freezing cold, worry no more!
 The warm Gulf Stream means Norway isn’t actually as cold as you might imagine.
-With coastal areas being relatively mild and average winter temperatures rarely dipping below -4C in Oslo, one can venture around comfortably.
-The wettest month is August.
+With coastal areas being relatively mild and average winter temperatures rarely dipping below -4oC (24.8oF) in capital city Oslo, one can venture around fairly comfortably (in layers, yes, but without turning blue).

 Find out more about life in some of Norway’s top student cities...

 The economic and governmental center of Norway, capital city Oslo is also a thriving trade hub which includes the banking and maritime industries.
 Oslo has been repeatedly listed as one of the world’s most expensive cities, but it also ranks highly for quality of life.